 The East Bay Regional Parks District (EBRPD) was formed in 1934 and acquired land for parks from the East Bay Municipal Water District in 1936.
 The first parks were Tilden, Sibley, Temescal and Redwood in the East Bay Hills behind… read more

 The Civilian Conservation Corps (CCC) was extremely active in Grand Canyon National Park throughout the New Deal.
-The first CCC camp was established on the South Rim, where Company 819 started working on improvements to the facilities around Grand Canyon Village,… read more
+The CCC enrollees worked under the direction of the National Park Service (NPS) and some of the projects were funded by the Public… read more

 The Works Progress Administration constructed the Jacksonville Beach sea wall in Jacksonville BeachFL.
 The wall prevented beach erosion and provided protection against high tide.
 It was completed circa 1938.